prithvi213/Huffman_Coding/README.md

-./encode -p -v -i infile -o outfile (p, v, i, and o are 4 optional command-line arguments) -p specifies that you want to print out the usage description -v specifies that you want to print out compression statistics -i specifies the infile to which you want to encode (if none specified, then it reads from the standard input) -o specifies the outfile to which you want to write the encoded output to (if none specified, then it writes to the console/standard output)
+./encode -p -v -i infile -o outfile (p, v, i, and o are 4 optional command-line arguments) -p specifies that you want to print out the usage description -v specifies that you want to print out compression statistics -i requires you to specify the infile to which you want to encode (if none specified, then it reads from the standard input) -o requires you to specify the outfile to which you want to write the encoded output to (if none specified, then it writes to the console/standard output)

 # To Run the Decoder
 ./decode -p -v -i infile -o outfile (p, v, i, and o are 4 optional command-line arguments)